Hands off wild animals

 About martinknoxMaterially minimalist; gastronomically prefer food I cook; biologically an unattached male survivor; economically independent; sociologically a learner and teacher of science; psychologically selfaltruistic; anthropologically West Country English tenant farmer; religiously variable; ethically case by case; philosophically a sceptical Popperian.

-Posted on September 4, 2018, in Uncategorized and tagged abuse, Author News, eagles, endangered, environment, evolution, koals, Life Philosophies, Posts, sampling, science, Tasmanian Devils, Uncategorized, wild animals, Writing.
+Posted on September 4, 2018, in Animal Farm 2 and tagged abuse, Author News, eagles, endangered, environment, evolution, koals, Life Philosophies, Posts, sampling, science, Tasmanian Devils, Uncategorized, wild animals, Writing.
 Bookmark the permalink.
 Comments Off on Hands off wild animals.

 Comments are closed.